Alayzcer/backend-project-lvl1/README.md

 ## install

 For playing you need to have a nodejs version 15.
-How to install nodejs see on https://nodejs.org for install games use make:
+How to install nodejs see on https://nodejs.org.
+For install games use make:

 - make install